 At Whiting Lane the year begins with a thorough analysis of CMT data by the full faculty, all grade level teams, and on an individual teacher basis.
 Students not at goal/proficient level are identified, as are the most vulnerable subgroups.
 In addition, a thorough review is made of the students in the advanced categories.
-This provides baseline data that is incorporated throughout the year in ongoing assessment practices.
-Scores on the 2008 CMT results indicated strong performance overall (74.
-3% at goal) and especially in grade 5 (87.0%).
-Grade 5 results placed Whiting Lane students in the top tier across the district in all areas including science.
-In reviewing cohort growth grade 3 to 4 students made gains in writing and math; grade 4 to 5 in reading and math.
-Forty-eight percent of fourth graders performed at the advanced level in writing.
+This provides baseline data that is incorporated throughout the year in on-going assessment practices.
+Scores on the 2009 CMT indicated strong performance overall (77% at goal in reading; 80% in math) and especially in grades 4 and 5 (87%/86%; 91%/89%).
+Grade 5 results continue to place Whiting Lane students in the top tier across the district in all areas including science.
+In reviewing cohort growth all grades demonstrated significant progress.
+In Writing, 77%, 82%, and 95% of students in grades 3, 4, and 5, scored at/above goal.
 While this performance was exceptional for Whiting Lane, our work with underperforming groups (i.e., students with disabilities, economically disadvantaged, black, Hispanic, and ELL) continues to require particular emphasis.
 Grade level teams meet in seminar with administration twice a month and weekly at grade level team meetings.
 All meetings focus on improving instruction and student achievement.
-Within the annually developed School Improvement Plan, specific needs are identified, Tier 2 Indicators are generated [i.e., interventions that provide more intensive instruction or social/emotional supports (e.g., small groups, highly focused instruction on specific skill sets, frequent progress monitoring, etc.)], new and continued strategies are detailed, a plan for monitoring and evaluating evidence is outlined, and professional development activities are proposed.
+Within the annually developed School Improvement Plan, specific needs are identified.
+Tier 2 Indicators are generated (i.e., interventions that provide more intensive instruction or social/emotional supports (e.g., small groups, highly focused instruction on specific skill sets, frequent progress monitoring, etc.]), new and continued strategies are detailed, a plan for monitoring and evaluating evidence is outlined, and professional development activities are proposed.